Category Archives: British Royals

 King Charles II in exile, 1653; Credit – Wikipedia

 In 1650, accompanied by George, Charles landed in Scotland and raised an army of 10,000 men.
-After being crowned King of Scots at Scone on January 1, 1651, Charles marched his army into England but suffered an overwhelming defeat at the Battle of Worcester.
+After being crowned King of Scots at Scone on January 1, 1651, Charles marched his army into England but was overwhelmingly defeated at the Battle of Worcester.
 After being a fugitive for six weeks, Charles escaped England and fled to France.
 Oliver Cromwell was declared Lord Protector of the Commonwealth of England, Scotland, and Ireland.
 England remained a Commonwealth and then a Protectorate until 1660.

 George followed the English royal family into exile.
 He returned to England in 1657 and married Mary Fairfax, the only child and heir of Thomas Fairfax, 3rd Lord Fairfax of Cameron.
-When George’s property had been confiscated by the Cromwell government, it was given to Mary’s father Thomas Fairfax.
+After the Cromwell government confiscated George’s property, it was given to Mary’s father Thomas Fairfax.
 George hoped that the marriage would result in him getting back his property.
 George and Mary’s marriage was childless.
 Mary was a Lady of the Bedchamber to Charles II’s wife Catherine of Braganza from 1663 – 1688.

 C (Sir Thomas Clifford)